boblemaire/IoTaWatt/Docs/connectWiFi.rst

 You could replace IoTaWatt.local with the IP address of your device.

+After the command to disconnect the existing WiFi connection has been sent, IoTaWatt will respond "ok" and the LED will change from a dull green to a dull red as the IoTaWatt disconnects, indicating that the WiFi link has been severed.

-Then power cycle and it should restart with the RED-GREEN-GREEN led sequence like a new IoTaWatt.
+Then power cycle the IoTaWatt.
+It should restart with the RED-GREEN-GREEN led sequence like a new IoTaWatt ready to connect to the new SSID